thurn/dungeonstrike/notes/skeleton.md

 # Notes
 * Some ordering for room draws could be good, similar to equipment draws, to make sure the more impressive/powerful rooms are later in the game
+* Need a way to compensate for varying Room effect power-level to make you want to put them in your deck
+* Master Currency: "Menace"?

 # Master Deck
 * 60 Cards